garypotato/ticket-booking-app/README.md

 # train-ticket online booking
 I really love React and Redux, there is no doubt I used them again in this project:satisfied:.
+The data is a bit boring as I used mock data(sadly stored under the Pulic file:anguished:)